POSTED ON AUGUST 31, 2017, 9:45 AM

 - Prepare your daughter for the sudden change in time zone.
 I’ve read about beginning the body clock adjustments at least a week before the flight.
 Maybe start her off by matching her nap times with your destination’s time zone.

 - Carefully plan everything, your luggage, carry on, places to visit and all.
 Just take the packing seriously to avoid the hassle of bringing too little and too much.
 If possible, pack lighter because you’ll need the energy to entertain your kid or kids and not on carrying heavy carry-ons.
 I suggest to not overdo on bringing extra clothes.
 One extra light garment partnered with a jacket (depending on the weather) is just fine.
 Some bibs to keep the food off your kid’s clothes and baby wipes to rub off dirt are a better alternative.

-- Only bring her guaranteed favorite snacks and pick the ones that have less color or no color at all to avoid messing up her clothes.
+- Bring her favorite snacks and pick the ones that have less color or colorless food snacks to avoid messing up her clothes.

-- Use small bottles or containers for alcohol, cologne, toothpaste, baby cleanser etc., put them all in a drip-free bag.
-But place the alcohol, baby wipes and diapers in an outside pocket, while snacks and milk should be on top your other stuff in the bag so you can pull it off and put it back easily.
+- Use small bottles or containers for alcohol, cologne, toothpaste, baby cleanser, etc., put them all in a drip-free bag.
+But place the alcohol, baby wipes and diapers in an outside pocket, while snacks and milk should be on top your other stuff in the bag so you can pull it off and put it back quickly.

 Have fun travelling with your LO too!